python/cpython/Doc/library/os.rst

    If *offset_src* is None, then *src* is read from the current position;
    respectively for *offset_dst*.

-   In Linux kernel older than 5.3, the files pointed by *src* and *dst* must reside in the same filesystem, otherwise an :exc:`OSError` is raised with :attr:`~OSError.errno` set to :const:`errno.EXDEV`.
+   In Linux kernel older than 5.3, the files pointed to by *src* and *dst* must reside in the same filesystem, otherwise an :exc:`OSError` is raised with :attr:`~OSError.errno` set to :const:`errno.EXDEV`.